 One of manager Cushing’s passions is developing talent.
-City have a squad which boasts a mixture of youth and experience, with a clear pathway for budding female footballers to follow.
+City has a squad which boasts a mixture of youth and experience, with a clear pathway for budding female footballers to follow.

 Training at the same facility as their heroines, with the Academy Stadium – the 7,000-seater home – a beacon of inspiration, what better motivation could there be?